 We more or less got to everything included in the free version of this plugin, so let’s focus on the premium version.
 There are four premium plans named Basic, Plus, Pro and Agency.
 All plans come with 1 year of support and updates, and each can be refunded within 14 days of purchase.

-More advanced features, such as the ability to use PayPal and Stripe, registration forms, Zapier, and signatures, are available in the Pro plan, which is available at $199/month.
-You’ll also be able to install the plugin on up to 25 sites.
-The Agency plan is available at $349/month, and it ups the ante by allowing you to install the plugin on unlimited sites, offering premium support and client management, and including support for WordPress multisite.
+More advanced features, such as the ability to use PayPal and Stripe, registration forms, Zapier, and signatures, are available in the Pro plan, which is available at $199.50/month.
+You’ll also be able to install the plugin on up to 20 sites.
+The Elite plan is available at $299.50/month, and it ups the ante by allowing you to install the plugin on unlimited sites, offering premium support and client management, and including support for WordPress multisite.

 Try WPForms today by installing WPForms Lite, or visit the company’s official website.